KastoneX/Google-Colab-to-Telegram-Notifications/README.md

 ### 3. Send Notifications from Google Colab

-Use the following function to send messages to your Telegram chat
+Use the following function to send messages to your Telegram chat.

 ### Example: Integrating with Google Colab